-Brooklyn Center Community Schools District #286 is committed to the health and wellness of its students.
-Birthday and other celebrations provide a unique way to shift the focus from foods with potential health risks (allergens, added sugars, etc.) to celebrating the child and creating an inclusive environment for all students.
+Brooklyn Center Community Schools District #286 is committed to the health and wellness of each student.
+Birthday and other celebrations provide a unique way to shift the focus from foods with potential health risks (allergens, added sugars, etc.) to celebrating the child and creating an equitable, safe and inclusive environment for each student.

 Some ideas for families:

-- Donating a book to the classroom library and/or having a family member bring and read a book to the class.
+- Have a family member bring and read a book to the class.

-- Bringing a t-shirt for classmates and teachers to sign.
+- Bring in a t-shirt for classmates and teachers to sign.

-- Providing non-food prizes such as small school supplies (pencils, erasers, stickers, etc.).
+- Provide non-food prizes such as small school supplies (pencils, erasers, stickers, etc.).

-- Organizing a game or craft for the classroom.
+- Organize a game or craft for the classroom.

-- Visiting the class and talking about how birthdays are celebrated in your culture.
+- Visit the class and talk about celebrations in your culture.

 - Be creative—come up with your own idea to celebrate at school without food.

-Thank you for supporting your child, and all our children, to learn, to be healthy and to be the best they can be.
+Thank you for supporting your child, and each of the students, to learn, to be healthy, and to be the best they can be.